 What do Larry Page, Steve Jobs and Sir Richard Branson have in common?
 They have all had some support from mentors.
 No matter who you are, where you’ve come from, or what you have achieved, a good mentor is an invaluable asset in business.
 The key is in finding a good mentor, someone not only with the wisdom and experience, but also an understanding of what mentoring is and is not about and a toolkit of techniques to ensure the conversations are meaningful.

-With mentoring in its broadest context, the Mentee uses a Mentor as a sounding board for guidance on how best to achieve their personal targets and longer term goals.
-Competent mentors listen and are able to empathise.
-Whilst they may use the skills of Coach and Counsellor, they are assertive, positive role models and, as they have no direct responsibility for the trainee, they can offer unbiased advice.
+With mentoring in its broadest context, the mentee uses a mentor as a sounding board for guidance on how best optimise their and long term career goals.
+Competent mentors listen and can empathise.
+Whilst they may use the skills of coach and counsellor, they are assertive, positive role models and, as they have no direct responsibility for the trainee, they can offer unbiased advice.

-The GBS Mentoring skills course addresses the special skills that Mentors need to build a constructive relationship with their mentees, such as trust, communication and listening skills.
+The GBS management training and mentoring training skills course addresses the special skills that mentors need to build a constructive relationship with their mentees, such as trust, communication and listening skills.

-This GBS course is suitable for first time Mentors, or those with more experience, who want to further their skill base and then practice key mentoring skills as well as develop their own unique mentoring style.
+This GBS management training course is suitable for first time mentors, or those with more experience, who want to further their skill base and then practice key mentoring skills as well as develop their own unique mentoring style.

 Please note, this course can be delivered either virtually, face to face, or it can be delivered with a blend of both formats.
 We will customise the content and duration in line with your learning and development requirements.